Communities of Giving Legacy Initiative

 Letter from the CGLI Chair

-Check out this Letter from the new CGLI Chair, Oswaldo Mestre, here.
+Check out the latest from the CGLI Chair, Oswaldo Mestre, here.

 Subscribe to the CGLI mailing list here